Are there any books I should get to prepare for pregnancy and birth?

 Of course.
 Midwives are not anti-technology; we believe in the appropriate use of technology and informed choice/consent.
 Your pregnancy and birth are yours—we are here to educate you and make it as positive an experience as possible.
-You can opt for as many or few interventions (ultrasounds, labs, amnios, etc.) as you like, as long as you understand the risks and benefits of accepting or declining.
+You can opt for as many or few interventions (ultrasounds, labs, amnio, etc.) as you like, as long as you understand the risks and benefits of accepting or declining.

 Is it true that I go home the same day I have the baby?

 Yes, we have early discharge at The Birth Center.
 Our clients are healthy women with normal, un-medicated births and healthy babies.
-Women stay here an average of six to eight hours after the birth.
+Women stay here an average of six to seven hours after the birth.
 After that, most moms are ready to get home to their own beds.
 Birth Center families must take the Maternal Infant Assessment class during the pregnancy, which covers normal changes and problems with mom and baby during the first three postpartum days.
 Before you leave The Birth Center we show you how to check “vital signs” on you and the baby.
 The first day you check “vitals” four times and call us with the results.
 The pediatrician sees the baby 24-48 hours after the birth.
 The second postpartum day you take vitals twice, then call us.
 The third postpartum day you take vitals twice and we come to you for a home visit.
 We check on you and the baby, taking blood for the baby’s metabolic screen, checking the baby’s weight, and helping with breastfeeding.
 Both you and the baby come back to The Birth Center for a one week check-up.